ace411/bingo-functional/docs/main.md

 ### Applicatives

-An applicative is a functor which conforms to certain laws - interchange, map, identity, homomorphism, and interchange.
+An applicative is a functor which conforms to certain laws - interchange, map, identity, and homomorphism.
 The most pervasive element of applicatives is the ability to apply a function to the values in their context.

 Functions, arrays, objects, and primitives can be encapsulated in Applicatives.